TDA/EMailInjectionVuln/README.md

 ## Email Header Injection Vulnerability Project

+This is an academic project to detect if a website is vulnerable to e-mail header injection.

+If your website has been crawled by our service, and you want to know whether your website is vulnerable or not, do contact us.

+###Contact Details:

+Dr. Adam Doupe - doupe (at) asu.edu

+Sai Prashanth Chandramouli - schand31 (at) asu.edu

+### Details about the vulnerability
+This vulnerability is pretty old but has not received much attention.
+You can read more about it here: [Article about E-Mail header injection] (www.damonkohler.com/2008/12/email-injection.html).

 Note: Starting point is call_form_parser.py, please check that file, everything from there is marked in the comments.